 Previous figures to have emerged through the Flyover movement have included Maxi Priest, Lady Leshurr and Laura Mvula.
 They represent something of the ethos behind the show; of recognising potential in communities and making use of challenging spaces.

 On Saturday, 18th August 2018, you can expect plenty of variety on multiple platforms.
 Spoken word, graffiti art, activities and food vendors will accompany live music.
 And there’s no charge upon entry.
 Families or groups of friends are free to absorb the vigour of sounds, colours and smells of the event combined.

 A confirmed artist for this year’s event is Ayanna Witter-Johnson.
 She combines cello-playing with silken vocals.
 More acts are to be announced soon: https://bit.ly/2w3aqs9

 Aspire4U has been working with Uprize CIC and Soweto Kinch to develop sustainable ways to keep this event adding value to communities.
 It’s also an important platform for emerging creatives.
 Our working communities include business development, project management and community engagement.
 This year other partners have included Simmer Down Festival and Afroflux.

-Piece written by Kate Dodwell
+Written by Kate Dodwell

 11th April, 2018